-- 5.3.3.
-All applications for approval of the prerequisites, residency programme or alternate programme are to be sent to the ECZM secretary electronically and will be forwarded to the chairman of the Education and Residency Committee.
-Prior to starting a residency training programme, the supervisor should ensure they have received approval of all elements of the training programme, including the prerequisites, from the Education and Residency Committee. - 5.3.4.
+5.3.3.
+All applications for approval of the prerequisites, residency programme or alternate programme are to be sent electronically to the chairperson of the Education and Residency Committee in charge of residencies (eczm.residency@gmail.com).
+Receipt of the materials will be acknowledged within a week.
+Prior to starting a residency training programme, the supervisor should ensure they have received approval of all elements of the training programme, including the prerequisites, from the Education and Residency Committee.

+5.3.4.
 Residents may use the title "ECZM Resident" or "Resident in Zoological Medicine (Specialty)", or similar, during the official training period.
 Once the training period is finished, the resident cannot use terms such as "exam ready", "residency completed" or similar.
 There is no approved title that a former resident can use in the time leading up to their examination following completion of the residency training period.